boggydigital/mac-gaming-guides/common/unity-32-to-64.md

 - Look for URLs ending with `MacEditorInstaller/Unity-<version>.pkg`, e.g. `https://download.unity3d.com/download_unity/ac7086b8d112/MacExampleProjectInstaller/Examples-5.6.4f1.pkg`
 - You don't need to download through `archive.org` - just copy `download.unity3d.com` URL and paste it to initiate download from Unity

+### Method 5: Try Windows / Linux Unity versions

+If you absolutely cannot find required macOS version of Unity - check if you can locate Windows or Linux versions.
+Just like macOS version comes with Windows / Linux standalone players - they might contain macOS standalone players.

 SECURITY NOTICE: We strongly recommend downloading Unity installers **only** from `download.unity3d.com` website and not from any third-party websites.
 From our experiments - all version are available there, some need just a bit more search than others (e.g. `X.Y.Zp` patch releases).

 IMPORTANT NOTE: You need a precise Unity Player version matching game data files requirement or the game won't run.
 Luckily, when attempted to start with a wrong player version, the game will clearly indicate required version, and you should be able to fix that problem.